jefry/aspirin/README.md

 Proof Of Concept for multiwindow hackable editor and platform it is deep prototype, but works)

+first run
 `npm install`

-and see the future
+just see the future

-`npm start'
+`npm start`

 windows version a bit later